OSMLatam/OSM-Notes-Ingestion/README.md

 number of comment actions.
 If the notes API call is executed every 15 minutes, the complete process takes less than 2 minutes to complete.

-**ETL and datamarts population**

-- 30 hours: Loading the ETL from main tables.
-  - This process is parallel according to the number of years since 2013.
-    However, not all years have the same number of notes.
-- 20 minutes: Preparing the countries' datamart.
-- 5 days: Preparing the users' datamart.
-  This process is asynchronous, which means each ETL execution processes 500 users.
-  This part analyzes the most active users first; then, all old users that have contributed with only one note.
-  TODO ETL - parallelize

 ## Install prerequisites on Ubuntu